 Just by reading this article, you’re supporting the Colorado Trail Foundation.
-In 2021 I will donate 50% of the ad revenue from this page to the CTF, to support their work as trail caretakers.
+Each year I donate a portion of the ad revenue from this page to the CTF to support their work as trail caretakers.
 Thanks for reading!

 In summer of 2020 I had the pleasure of thru hiking the Colorado Trail with my husband, all 490ish gorgeous miles of it.
 After years of hearing about the majestic mountains of Colorado, it was such a privilege to experience them so fully, day after day after day after… (34 days!)

 Hiking the Colorado Trail often felt like playing in an alpine wonderland.
 Though not quite as jam-packed with epic scenery as the shorter John Muir Trail, the Colorado Trail is mile-for-mile one of the most scenic thru hikes in the US in my opinion, and a perfect shorter thru hike for those wanting a taste of a long walk without the multi-month time commitment.

 We did our research beforehand, and yet a number of things still surprised us while hiking the CT.
 Here I’ve laid out my most important tips for planning and hiking a Colorado Trail thru-hike or long section hike.
 Some you’ll find in the guidebook and online planning guides, and others are a bit more subjective.
 I hope they’ll help you make your Colorado Trail hiking dreams a reality!

 Colorado Trail at a Glance

 If your CT planning journey is just beginning, here are essential facts about the CT to keep in mind as you read the rest of these FAQs.

 Start and end: Denver to Durango (or reverse)

 Hiking season: July to September (depending on snow)

 Trail conditions: Well marked and maintained, sometimes steep or rocky